East Texas native Patrick Mahomes announces birth of second child - NewsBreak

 East Texas native Patrick Mahomes announces birth of second child

-TYLER, Texas ( KETK ) — Whitehouse native Patrick Mahomes and former UT Tyler soccer player Brittany Matthews have introduced their second child to the world.Dallas Cowboys Owner Jerry Jones questioned over 1957 photo
+TYLER, Texas ( KETK ) – Whitehouse native Patrick Mahomes and former UT Tyler soccer player Brittany Matthews have introduced their second child to the world.Police investigating after woman, child shot in Marshall

 The Chiefs quarterback took to Twitter Monday night to announce the birth of his son Patrick “Bronze” Lavon Mahomes III.